The BRAVA Awards

 (Puget Sound region)

-This award supports the work of contemporary visual artists from the Puget Sound region who work in the field of Children’s Book Illustration.
-Work may include original illustration included and published within the book format, and designed for a readership of 16 years or under.
-Work can include book cover, inside illustrations, and whole book design, including but not limited to graphic novels, e-books, interactive books, picture books, chapter books, works of fiction and non-fiction, zines, reference books, artist books, and pop-up books.
-The BRAVA Award for Children’s Book Illustrator is open to artists who are residents of the Puget Sound Region, defined as within the counties of Skagit, Snohomish, King, Pierce, Thurston, Mason, Jefferson, Whatcom, Clallam, Kitsap, Island, and San Juan Counties.
-The Special Choice Award may switch between award years to highlight other categories of artists.
+The BRAVA Award for Children’s Book Illustrator supports the work of contemporary visual artists from the Puget Sound region who specialize in children’s book illustration.
+Eligible work may include original illustrations created for books aimed at readers 16 years or younger.
+This can encompass book covers, interior illustrations, and complete book designs, including but not limited to graphic novels, e-books, interactive books, picture books, chapter books, works of fiction and non-fiction, zines, reference books, artist books, and pop-up books.
+The award is open to artists residing in the Puget Sound region, which includes Skagit, Snohomish, King, Pierce, Thurston, Mason, Jefferson, Whatcom, Clallam, Kitsap, Island, and San Juan counties.
+The Special Choice Award may alternate each year to highlight different categories of artists.

 THE AWARD